rljc/SamSungDataClean/README.md

 ## Tidy Data Set and Tranformations description

 In this directory you will find:
-- [newAverageRecognitionData.csv](https://github.com/rljc/SamSungDataClean/blob/master/newAverageRecognitionData.csv): content of a tidy data set, containing data collected and cleaned from original soures listed below, then transformed as depicted below.
+- [newAverageRecognitionData.csv](https://github.com/rljc/SamSungDataClean/blob/master/newAverageRecognitionData.csv): content of a tidy data set, containing data collected and cleaned from original soures listed below, then transformed as depicted in the code book below.
 - [CodeBook.md](https://github.com/rljc/SamSungDataClean/blob/master/CodeBook.md): a code book that describes the variables, the data, and transformations  performed to clean up the data originally collected.
 - [run_analysis.R](https://github.com/rljc/SamSungDataClean/blob/master/run_analysis.R): R script performing the following: